steffanossa/derivation_of_waste_mgmt_profiles/README.md

   labs(title = paste0("Distance: Canberra", "\nCluster: ward.D2"))
 ```

-3 or maybe for clusters seem to be viable options.
+3 or maybe 4 clusters seem to be viable options.
 Microsoft Excel can be used to comfortably compare clusters for profiling and help determining the number of clusters to choose.

 *EXCEL SCREENSHOT OR STH*